OpenNebula/docs/source/deployment/node_installation/vcenter_node_installation.rst

 Special Permission
 ------------------

-Opennebula needs access to Customization spec for a successfull monitoring.
-This is a special privilege cause it needs to be applied to vcenter server level.
-It means that if you try to apply the previous ones privileges into a cluster/datacenter and their inheritors, opennebula will fail and it will tell you that higher level permissions are necessary.
+The above permissions except one can be set at the Cluster level.
+However, OpenNebula needs access to Customization spec for a successfull monitoring.
+This is a special privilege cause it needs to be applied to vCenter server level.
+It means that if you try to apply the previous privileges into a cluster/datacenter and their inheritors, OpenNebula will fail and it will tell you that higher level permissions are necessary.

-our recommended approach its to create a new group in order to handle this single permission.

-You can create a role managing all opennebula permissions and other role with **only** the next one:
+Our recommended approach its to create a two roles, one for the general permissions ("opennebulapermissions") that can be applied in the Cluster level, and another to handle this single permission.
+This way, you can create a role managing all OpenNebula permissions and other role (called for instance readcustspec) with **only** the next one:

 +---------------------------------------------+----------------------------------------------------------------------------+
 |                  Privilege                  |                       Notes                                                |